AntonioRodriguezRuiz/HarmonyAPI/README.md

 | **reports**  | 🛡DELETE                 | /api/v1/reports/{id} |

 # Usage suggestions
-We recommend you create one or two users in order to make finding lists, reviews, reports and trackers you create handy.
+We recommend you create one or two users in order to make lists, reviews, reports and trackers you create handy.

 Some workflows we recommend:

 >* POST a list.
->* GET a couple of works' IDs.
+>* GET a couple of medias' IDs.
->* PUT them into your list.
+>* POST them into your list.
+>* PUT (modify) the list's name.
 >* DELETE one of them.
 Or the whole list.

+If you want to go above and beyond:

 >* POST a report for a review you found.
 >* Have the administrator GET a list of open reports.